495 Days of FUNemployment.

 Go “home” at least once every three months.

 I am fortunate enough to have lived in Australia, Singapore, and California before I started properly backpacking.
-This meant that I had made very good friends from all over the world.
-So when I say “home”, what I really mean is being near people you feel completely “at home” with.
-There is nothing better than catching up with old friends, in their home, when they also know that all you want to do is sit around and do nothing because you have just been going nonstop for months/years.
+This meant that I had already made very good friends from all over the world.
+So when I say “home” I mean being near people you feel completely “at home” with.

-Even if it is just for the weekend, it hits the reset button so that you have the energy and mental strength to keep going.
+Even if it is just for the weekend, it hits the reset button so you have the energy and mental strength to keep going.

 Three